 It’s part of a research project exploring how artists in the United States live and work and what they need to sustain and strengthen their careers.
 CREATIVZ features essays by a range of thinkers in the arts field, along with comments, images and ideas curated from contributions through social media using the hashtag #creativz.
 Please add your voice!

 The research is a partnership of the Center for Cultural Innovation (CCI) and the National Endowment for the Arts (NEA), with additional support from the Doris Duke Charitable Foundation and the Surdna Foundation.

 The web site is not a summary of research findings, but rather an integral part of the research process itself.
 The goal is to make the research transparent, include a broad range of people and perspectives in the process and hear from as many artists and artist support providers as possible.
-A report summarizing the findings will be published and available on this site in June 2016.
+A report summarizing the findings will be published and available on this site later in 2016.

 This national research project builds on a 2003 report by the Urban Institute, Investing in Creativity: A Study of the Support Structure for U.S. Artists, which developed a conceptual framework for understanding the major domains of support that artists need: validation; demand/markets; material supports such as space, equipment, employment, and funding; training and professional development; community and networks; and access to information.
 Over the past 13 years this framework has informed the practice of funders, artist intermediary organizations and others who are interested in supporting artists.